serverless-perspectives/perspective/outline.md

             a.
 Decoupled architecture
         4. Accelerate the feedback cycles
             a.
 Owning the OODA loop
+    B.  Serverless use cases, a primer
+        1. API platforms
+            a.
+External
+            b.
+Internal
+        2. Application development
+            a.
+Green field
+            b.
+Brown field
+        3. Automation in the cloud

 III.
 Examples
     A.  Monetizing your services with AWS Marketplace and API Gateway